jimbraithwaite/jim/pages/living-with-leukaemia.md

 ---
 This year &mdash; 2020 &mdash; became my 35th on this earth.

-Of these 35 years I've now been alive, I’ve now been living with a chronic, terminal cancer for more years than I’ve not.
+Of these 35 years, I’ve now been living with a chronic, terminal cancer for more years than I've not.

-In summer of 2001 I found out I had Chronic Myelogenous Leukaemia.
+In summer of 2001 I was diagnosed with Chronic Myelogenous Leukaemia.
 I was 17 years old.

 As those who know me can attest; my memory isn't the sharpest.
 I remember that day clearly.